10 Top Digital Marketing Resources

 Email

-Google’s Tag Manager is a free and highly powerful tool for adding pieces of code to your site from one dashboard.
-After adding its one script directly to your website, you’re able to then add and manage additional pieces of code through that lone script rather than adding them individually and directly to your site.
-Many sites run their Google Analytics configuration, custom events, custom HTML, and more all through a Tag Manager container.
-Its Tag Assistant tool is a powerful resource (especially in troubleshooting) to identify when individual events are occurring and their associated properties.
+Google Tag Manager is a free and powerful tool for adding code to your site, all from one dashboard.
+After adding its singular script directly to your website, you can then add and manage additional code snippets through that lone script rather than adding them individually and directly to your site.

 Ad Managers

-No contemporary list would be complete without mention of AI resources.
-Chat GPT has become one of the most popular AI tools and is incredibly powerful for a wide spectrum of purposes.
+No list would be complete without mention of AI resources.
+ChatGPT has become one of the most popular AI tools and is incredibly powerful for several purposes.
 When provided with proper prompts and resource aids, these platforms can handle requests ranging from simple time-consuming tasks to generating content for your website.
-Caution is again advised with these platforms as their output requires human review and can be inferior or incorrect when compared to what a human expert might be able to generate.
+Caution is again advised with these platforms as their output requires human review and can be inferior or outright incorrect compared to what a human expert might generate.

 Summary

-These powerful platforms can provide a solid foundation for online marketing efforts and elevate your brand’s presence over competitors.
-However, they’re often only as powerful as the effort and maintenance provided to them.
+These powerful resources can provide a solid foundation for online marketing efforts and elevate your brand’s presence over competitors.
+However, they’re only as powerful as the effort and maintenance provided to them.
 Revisit your presence and data insights often to ensure you’re making the most of opportunities to enhance your brand and better serve prospective customers.

 Taylor Brown